atchai/eyewitness/DEPLOY.md

 3. Run `heroku create eyewitness-bot --region eu` to create an empty app on Heroku for the bot.
 4. Add an environment variable with `heroku config:set NODE_ENV=production -a eyewitness-bot`.
 5. Add an environment variable with `heroku config:set PROVIDER_ID=default -a eyewitness-bot`.
-6. Add an environment variable with `heroku config:set ENTRY_POINT=bot -a eyewitness-bot`.
+6. Add all the environment variables listed in the `empty.env` file with the appropriate values for your deployment using the `heroku config:set` command.
 7. Run `heroku domains:add eyewitness-bot.<DOMAIN_NAME> -a eyewitness-bot` replacing <DOMAIN_NAME> as appropriate.
 8. Take note of the DNS target given to you by the previous command, e.g. "eyewitness-bot.sometest.com.herokudns.com".
 9. Run `heroku container:push web -a eyewitness-bot` to push the Docker image to Heroku.